Lung Cancer Choices©© 5th Edition Menu

 Vaccines are also being used to treat lung cancer and as maintenance therapy with the goal of decreasing or preventing the risk of recurrence.
 Analogous to vaccines that may prevent the spread of communicable diseases, these cancer vaccines stimulate the immune system to identify and attack cancer cells without damaging normal cells.

 CIMAvax-EGF is also known as the “Cuban Vaccine” and is currently available in the US through clinical trials.
-Multiple trial have shown that it is safe and does elicit an immune response.66 Side effects have been reported to include fevers, injection site irritation, vomiting, and headache.67 A phase III trial evaluating use of the vaccine after completion of platinum chemotherapy did not find overall survival benefit.67 Further studies are needed to determine whether this vaccine can benefit lung cancer patients.
+Multiple trials have shown that it is safe and does elicit an immune response.86 Side effects have been reported to include fevers, injection site irritation, vomiting, and headache.
+A phase III trial evaluating use of the vaccine after completion of platinum chemotherapy did not find overall survival benefit.87 Further studies are needed to determine whether this vaccine can benefit lung cancer patients.

 TG4010 is targeted immunotherapy based on a pox virus (the Modified Vaccinia Ankara virus) that codes for the MUC1 tumor-associated antigen and interleukin-2.
-TG4010 has been assessed in combination with first-line chemotherapy in advanced NSCLC and has shown an improvement in progression-free survival.68 Common side effects include injection site reaction and flu-like symptoms.69 TG4010 continues to be evaluated in Phase 2 and 3 clinical trials, and is now being combined with chemotherapy as well as Opdivo (Nivolumab).70 Additional data on this combination of drugs is expected to be published in late 2021.
+TG4010 has been assessed in combination with first-line chemotherapy in advanced NSCLC and has shown an improvement in progression-free survival.88 Common side effects include injection site reaction and flu-like symptoms.89 TG4010 continues to be evaluated in Phase 2 and 3 clinical trials, and is now being combined with chemotherapy as well as Opdivo (nivolumab).90

 Chemotherapy